part-of-the-crew/part-of-the-crew/README.md

 - 👋 Hi, I’m Nick
 - 👀 I’m interested in C++ and embedded development.
-- 🌱 I’m currently learning DSA and backend C++.
+- 🌱 I’m currently learning C++ for backend.
 - ⚡ Fun fact: currently looking for a job.

 <!---